304 North Cardinal St.

-The Macoun Apple is medium-sized with great taste that has a hint of a berry flavor.
-It has deep red and almost-purple peel color with a bit of green, and is often shaped irregularly.
-The flesh is a creamy white color.
-The Macoun Apple was bred in 1923 at the New York State Agricultural Experiment Station in Geneva.
+The Macoun Apple is an American heritage apple variety known for its beautiful peel and creamy fresh apple taste.
+This medium-sized apple has deep red-purple color with a bit of green and is often shaped irregularly.
+The flesh is a creamy white color with a delicious hint of berry flavor.
+The Macoun Apple was developed in 1923 at the New York State Agricultural Experiment Station in Geneva.

 Read on to learn all about the Macoun Apple!